• Skip to primary navigation

 Instructions

-• If using wooden skewers, soak in water for at least 30 minutes to prevent them from burning.
+• If using wooden skewers, soak in water for at least 30 minutes before assembling.

 • Facebook